Cinecolor: SuperCinecolor

-The same year, Gundelfinger also developed a three-color process called SuperCinecolor but did not begin using it until 1951 with The Sword of Monte Cristo.
+Cinecolor's Alan Gundelfinger developed a three-color process called SuperCinecolor in 1948, but studios did not begin using it until 1951.
+Six of the first seven SuperCinecolor features were made by Columbia, beginning with When the Redskins Rode (1951); the one non-Columbia production was Drums in the Deep South (1950), released by RKO.
 Other films of note that used the SuperCinecolor process were Abbott and Costello Meet Captain Kidd (1952), Jack and the Beanstalk (1952), Invaders From Mars (1953), Gog (1954), and Top Banana (1954).
 The latter two were both also filmed in 3-D.

-SuperCinecolor used black-and-white separations produced from monopack color negatives made with Ansco/Agfa, DuPont, Kodachrome, or Eastmancolor film, for principal photography.
+SuperCinecolor used black-and-white separations produced from monopack color negatives made with Agfa-Ansco, DuPont, Kodachrome, or Eastmancolor film, for principal photography.
 After the negative was edited, it was copied through color filters into three black-and-white negatives.
-An oddity of the system was that rather than using cyan, magenta, and yellow primary subtractive colors, SuperCinecolor printed its films with red, blue and yellow matrices to create a system that was compatible with the previous printers.
-The result of the combination of the color spectra was an oddly-striking look to the final print.
+According to archivists who restored Abbott and Costello Meet Captain Kidd, SuperCinecolor printed its films with red, blue, and yellow matrices to create a system that was compatible with the previous printers, although inventor Alan Gundelfinger referred to the three colors as cyan, magenta, and yellow: "The cyan component of the Cinecolor three-color process, while not perfect, is satisfactory.
+In the case of the yellow and magenta components, these two are excellent."

-Printing SuperCinecolor was not a difficult process, as it was engineered to use the old process' equipment.
+Printing SuperCinecolor was not difficult, as it was engineered to use the old Cinecolor equipment.
 Using duplitized stock, one side contained a silver emulsion toned red-magenta and, on the other side, cyan-blue.
 A yellow layer was added on the blue side by imbibition.
 The soundtrack was subsequently applied on the blue-yellow side in a blue soundtrack but separate from those records.
 The final prints had vivid dyes that did not fade and were of acceptable grain structure and sharp in focus.
-The common perception of Cinecolor prints being grainy and not easily focused is perpetuated by 16 mm, regular-process Cinecolor prints in which those elements are an issue.
+Gundelfinger pointed with pride to SuperCinecolor's color registration: "The Cinecolor printing machines utilize push-down pins located just above the aperture rather than the conventional pull-down pins which are usually present below the aperture.
+Because of this, the wear and tear on the perforations utilized for registration is minimized, no matter how badly shrunk the negatives might be.
+It is the rule, rather than the exception, that the steadiness and excellent image superposition of the five-hundredth copy is identical with that of the first copy."